journey217/Phishing-Simulator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-For our project, we simulated a phsihing attack.
+For our project, we simulated a phishing attack.
 We copied the ubhacking.com website onto our own website (ubhacking.org) by simply inspecting the page and copying the HTML and CSS, which was easily available.
-From there, we adjusted some buttons, text, and links to direct potential victims to our fake login page(also taken from the real website).
+From there, we adjusted some buttons, text, and links to direct potential victims to a fake login page.
 When a user attempts to login, they are redirected to an educational page with information about phishing.